Nashville-Public-Library/bedework-docs/docs/add-events/location.md

 #  Location

 - Choose the location where your event takes place.
+- If the location is not listed, contact Shared Systems to have it added to list.
 - If the event is off-site, choose the 'off-site' location from the drop down menu.
 - If the event is online, select 'online'.